hardikparwana/FORESEE/README.md

 # FORESEE(4C): Foresee for Certified Constrained Control
 hello

-This repository implements our ICRA 2023 submission on
+This repository implements our TRO 2023 submission on **FORESEE: Prediction with Expansion-Compression Unscented Transform for Online Policy Optimization**

-**FORESEE: Model-based Reinforcement Learning using Unscented Transform with application to Tuning of Control Barrier Functions**
-A pre-print version is available [here](https://arxiv.org/abs/2209.12644).

 Authors: Hardik Parwana and Dimitra Panagou, University of Michigan